New Internet Crime Initiative

 What is IC3?

-- File an Internet crime complaint
+announcements on Internet crime awareness.- Latest IC3 Internet crime report (PDF) - File an Internet crime complaint |

 How the program works.
 Using its complaint database and its analytical capabilities, IC3 personnel create actionable intelligence packages that are connected to particular geographic regions.
 These packages can highlight trends, identify individuals and criminal enterprises based on commonalities of complaints, link different methods of operation back to the same organization, and detect various layers of criminal activity.
 They will also contain results of preliminary investigative research performed by IC3 analysts, including criminal record checks and basic web domain searches.